 knowing that nothing can separate us from your love

 in Christ Jesus our Lord.

 Over the weeks of lockdown, we have been welcoming 30 worshippers each week including one who hasn’t been able to get to church for a considerable time!
 Although it takes a little getting used to, there is no doubt that it is a special personal experience as we’re able to see each other’s faces as we worship.

-We haven’t quite perfected the art but do join us and give it a try.
-As usual you will be guided about the details in a separate email and you can join in online or via an ordinary phone-call.
+Guidance about how to access the service will be provided in a separate email.
+You can join in online or via an ordinary phone-call.
 Alternatively, you can just download the order of service and follow it in your own way.
 However we share, it will still be worshipping together.
 We will know who is joining us on Zoom but we would love to know if you are following quietly at home or if you’re wanting to but don’t have a printer – please contact Catherine or Pauline!

 SUPPORTING PIRBRIGHT IN A TIME OF CRISIS - NEIGHBOURS NOT STRANGERS

 The response to the idea of community support for

 our most vulnerable neighbours during this lockdown has been amazing, thank

 you.
 If you would welcome a little support, or just a little human contact,

 there are people willing to help, so please don’t hesitate to contact PeriAid: